 Better Grant Management Means Fewer Audit Findings

-The new grant guidance has an emphasis on something called “Cooperative Audit Resolution”
+The federal grant guidance has an emphasis on something called “Cooperative Audit Resolution.”

 (Just in case you feel like you are the only one who has experienced audit findings or other deficiencies…it is more common than you may realize.)